alexlusco/alexlusco.github.io/_posts/2024-05-04-traffic-stops-anomoly-detection.md

 3. **Residuals.** This method involves training a logistic regression model to predict the race of a subject based on non-racial features (e.g., time of day, age, gender).
 By examining the residuals (the difference between the predicted probability and the actual reported value), we can identify officers whose reports consistently differ from what the model predicts, suggesting possible misreporting.

-All R code for simulating the data and analyzing it using three methods shared below.
+All R code for simulating the data and analyzing it using the three methods shared below.

 ## chi-square test